-- Check the exposure level indicator and set the desired shutter speed and aperture. - If the exposure level exceeds ±2 stops from the standard exposure, the end of the exposure level indicator will display < or < > > in the viewfinder.
-(On the LCD monitor, if the exposure level exceeds ±3 stops, < (> or <) > will be displayed.)
+- Check the exposure level indicator and set the desired shutter speed and aperture. - If the exposure level exceeds ±2 stops from the standard exposure, the end of the exposure level indicator will display <(> or <)> in the viewfinder and on the LCD panel.
+(On the LCD monitor, if the exposure level exceeds ±3 stops, <(> or <)> will be displayed.)